How Hiring Equity Efforts Still Overlook Those with Disabilities

 2) By relying on the traditional machine learning method of identifying patterns in data.
 When the data are based on neurotypical people, outliers (in this case, people with disabilities) are tossed from the hiring pool and thus ignored.

-Though research shows that employers are vocal about wanting to improve their disability recruitment strategy.
+Research shows that employers are vocal about wanting to improve their disability recruitment strategy.
 There are countless benefits to building hiring equity and hiring people with disabilities – including (but certainly not limited to!) a diversified customer base, expanded talent, increased brand loyalty, and inclusive work culture.

 People with disabilities are often screened out during the recruitment process.
 Cangrade wants to help you find these candidates and truly build hiring equity.
 Our flagship assessment is now ADA-compliant.
-We made accessibility the standard – applicants that use our platform do not have to disclose their disabilities, thus expanding the reach of their applications.
+We made accessibility the standard – applicants who use our platform do not have to disclose their disabilities, thus expanding the reach of their applications.

 Schedule a demo with Cangrade if you’re ready to reach new levels of diversity, equity, and inclusion in your workplace.